About me: Felicia Rhapsody Lopez

 I was recently selected as a UC President’s Postdoctoral Fellow in UC Davis’s Native American Studies Department.
 During the next two years, I will compose a manuscript and smaller guides aimed to help scholars and students read ancient Mexican codices–books written in glyphic form.

-During the last year and a half, I had the honor of serving as UC Santa Barbara’s first Postdoctoral Scholar in American Indian and Indigenous Studies, where I was able to build and teach courses that centered Native and Indigenous methods and voices.
+For the last year and a half, I had the honor of serving as UC Santa Barbara’s first Postdoctoral Scholar in American Indian and Indigenous Studies, where I was able to build and teach courses that centered Native and Indigenous methods and voices.
 It has been my honor to work under the tutelage of esteemed Apache/Chicana elder, Dr. Inés Talamantez.

 I received my PhD in 2016 in the Department of Chicana/o Studies at the Unversity of California, Santa Barbara, where I began researching codical manuscripts from within Mesoamerica.